orrsella/scala-e2e-testing/README.md

 # scala-e2e-testing

-This is a sample project that shows how to write truly end-to-end tests in Scala using Ansible and Vagrant.
-It accompanies a talk I gave at [Scalapeno](http://www.scalapeno.org.il/) 2014 titled [*"True End-to-End Testing in Scala"*](http://www.scalapeno.org.il/#!orr-sella/czmu).
-You can read more about this project and the concepts in incorporates it [this series of blog posts](http://orrsella.com).
+This is a sample project that shows how to write truly end-to-end tests in Scala.
+It accompanies a talk I'm giving at [Scalapeno](http://www.scalapeno.org.il/) 2014 titled [*"True End-to-End Testing in Scala"*](http://www.scalapeno.org.il/#!orr-sella/czmu).

 ## Project